brave-chat/brave-chat/README.md

 ### How the data is accessed:

 The data is accessed through various FastAPI endpoints(~ 26 endpoints) which you can access after running the server-side FastAPI app locally or you can visist the deployed docs on [Herocku](https://fastapi-herock.herokuapp.com/docs#/).

+For more info, you can refer to [this section](https://chat-docs.wiseai.dev/data-models) of the docs to better understand how the data was modeled.

 ## How to run it locally?